lbl-srg/modelica-buildings/userGuide/source/development.rst

 When implementing the pressure drop model, also provide means

-1. to use homotopty, which should be used by default, and
+1. to use homotopy, which should be used by default, and
 2. to disable the pressure drop model.

 Disabling the pressure drop model allows for example a user to